elektronaut/ruby64/README.md

 Ruby64 is a Commodore 64 emulator in written in Ruby.
 It is cycle accurate, utilizing Fibers to emulate cycles.

-Currently the memory map and 6510 CPU is working, sans interrupts.
-It's running at about 10% of the original speed, Ruby is currently too slow for realtime performance.
-SID emulation is probably also out of the question.
+Currently the memory map and 6510 CPU is working.

 ## TODO

-- Interrupts
 - VIC-II emulation
 - CIA 1/2
 - C1541 emulation
+- SID emulation?

 ## License